A Reading Culture and a Love of Reading

 In addition to the reading book that each pupil carries as part of their core equipment, each year group is given an age-appropriate anthology of short stories, poems and other narrative non-fiction texts which is read for pleasure with their form tutor during form time.

 This provides pupils with constant exposure to quality texts and allows all students to experience the joy of reading and have good reading and oracy skills modelled through teaching.
-It also gives students exposure to a wide range of literary genres, styles, written by writers from a range of eras, backgrounds and cultures and as such, supporting our goal to provide more diversity in our students’ literature.
+It also gives students exposure to a wide range of literary genres and styles, written by writers from a range of eras, backgrounds and cultures and as such, supporting our goal to provide more diversity in our students’ literature.
+Children are given plenty of opportunity to discuss the stories and explore them in relation to their own experiences.

 SPARX Reader